 Virginia Speight, residence life director, residence

-For managing the logistics for students needing quarantine and, in isolation spaces, comforting nervous students and responding to anxious parents.
+For managing the logistics for students needing quarantine and isolation spaces, comforting nervous students and responding to anxious parents.

 Course Material and TechCyte teams, ISU Book Store